 Their first garden walk was in 2001 and they have been the talk of the town ever since.
 The Krantzes’ garden was featured in the Summer 2011 issue of Country Garden Magazine and in the March 2014 issue of Better Homes and Gardens.

 If you’d like to see a preview, visit Peggy’s Pinterest board at tiny.cc/krantzgarden to see photos of the Krantz Garden.
 The Krantzes have stated that it’s always fun to share the garden with the many people who stop by to visit; however, they realize they are just planters of what God has created.

-Stanton Old Fashioned Days would like to thank the Krantzes for opening up their beautiful private gardens to the public for this weekend.
+Stanton Old Fashioned Days would like to thank the Krantzes for their dedication to the City of Stanton and willingness to open up their beautiful private gardens to the public during festival.